Depths of Wikipedia

-Rauwerda has additionally hosted a Wikipedia editing workshop and live comedy shows in connection with Depths of Wikipedia.
+Depths of Wikipedia began in 2020 as a social media account dedicated to highlighting the more unusual and entertaining facts from Wikipedia.
+Annie Rauwerda founded Depths of Wikipedia by digging through Wikipedia for its most unusual, amusing or bizarre content.
+Rauwerda has also performed live comedy shows based on the anecdotes she found.

+In 2022, Rauwerda won Media Contributor of the Year at the annual Wikimedian of the Year awards.

 Creation

-Depths of Wikipedia, an Instagram account, was created in April 2020 by Annie Rauwerda, a neuroscience major at the University of Michigan.
-She created the account as a personal project at the beginning of the COVID-19 pandemic, intending to share strange, surprising, and interesting facts from the English Wikipedia among friends.
-According to Rauwerda, the project was inspired by a collage of excerpts from Wikipedia that she had made for a friend's zine, and by a photograph from the Wikipedia article on cow tipping.
-She had been interested in Wikipedia before beginning the project, spending time reading it as a child and Wikiracing with friends in middle and high school.
+Annie Rauwerda, then a student in neuroscience at the University of Michigan, created the Depths of Wikipedia Instagram account in April 2020 as a personal project at the beginning of the COVID-19 pandemic, intending to share various facts from the English Wikipedia among friends.
+According to Rauwerda, the project was inspired by a collage of excerpts from Wikipedia she had made for a friend's zine, and by a photograph from the Wikipedia article on cow tipping.
+She had been interested in Wikipedia before beginning the project, having spent time reading it as a child and Wikiracing with friends through middle and high school.

-Instagram influencer Caroline Calloway brought Depths of Wikipedia its first wave of followers, publicizing the account's posts positively after resolving an incident in which Rauwerda had posted about Calloway's Wikipedia page.
+Instagram influencer Caroline Calloway brought Depths of Wikipedia its first wave of followers, by boosting the page's posts on her Instagram story.
+Calloway had previously criticized the account for a post featuring an older version of her Wikipedia page, which listed her occupation as "nothing".
+Calloway's promotion of the Depths of Wikipedia account came following an apology by Rauwerda.

 After her Instagram account gained followers, Rauwerda created TikTok and Twitter accounts of the same name, and launched a newsletter covering unusual Wikipedia pages in greater detail.

 Activity

 Depths of Wikipedia has highlighted articles on topics including exploding trousers, Nuclear Gandhi, chess on a really big board, and sexually active popes.
 According to Rauwerda, she often receives submissions of Wikipedia articles to feature, but is selective in choosing which to post.
-In October 2021, she said she was getting "probably 30 to 50 user submissions per day".
+In October 2021, she said she was getting "probably 30 to 50 user submissions per day."

-A Wikipedia editor herself, Rauwerda has hosted an edit-a-thon, welcoming new contributions to the encyclopedia, as well as live comedy shows based on trivia from Wikipedia.
+A Wikipedia editor herself, Rauwerda has hosted an edit-a-thon, welcoming new contributions to the encyclopedia, and enjoys taking photos to add to the Wikimedia Commons.
+She has also hosted live comedy shows based on trivia from Wikipedia between 2021 and 2023 and travels for Wikipedia-related conferences.